opensumi/docs/docs/develop/how-to-design-module.en.md

 For some of the OpenSumi global dependency structures, there are some unspoken rules as follows.

-1. `@opensumi/ide-core-common` is the shared dependency of  `@opensumi/ide-core-node` ， `@opensumi/ide-core-browser`and `@opensumi/ide-electron`
+1. `@opensumi/ide-core-common` is the shared dependency of  `@opensumi/ide-core-node`， `@opensumi/ide-core-browser`and `@opensumi/ide-electron`

 2. Modules do not directly depend on `@opensumi/ide-core-common`, but indirectly through `@opensumi/ide-core-node` and `@opensumi/ide-core-browser`

 3. Browser resources are usually packaged and built with scripts, while Node resources need to rely directly on `node_modules`.
 Therefore, we expected the Browser layer dependency of the module to be placed in `DevDepedences` in the early design.
 Node layer dependencies are placed on 'Dependences'.

 4. All modules are built through using `@opensumi/ide-dev-tool` to import dependencies, such as `typescript`, `webpack` etc

 5. Based on this directory structure, if there are public dependencies for multiple Browser modules, putting them in `@opensumi/ide-core-browser` will reduce the version maintenance workload, so many public dependencies in the front and back ends of OpenSumi are declared independently in `@opensumi/ide-core-browser` and `@opensumi/ide-core-node` respectively.

 6. In principle, the module `common` can only import content from `@opensumi/ide-core-common` , but if the module is pure `Browser` or `Node` module, it can be imported from the corresponding  `@opensumi/ide-core-browser` and `@opensumi/ide-core-node` .

-Now that you have your initial understanding of the OpenSumi module, all that remains is to practice and gain more practical experiences.If you have more questions about practice, please feel free to submit them to [Issue](https://github.com/opensumi/doc/issues) and we will handle your questions promptly.
+Now that you have initial understanding of the OpenSumi module, all that remains is to practice and gain more practical experiences.
+If you have more questions about practice, please feel free to submit them to [Issue](https://github.com/opensumi/doc/issues) and we will handle your questions promptly.